Belval/pdf2image/README.md

 Mac users will have to install [poppler for Mac](http://macappstore.org/poppler/).

-Linux users will have pdftoppm pre-installed with the distro (Tested on Ubuntu and Archlinux) if it's not, run `sudo apt install poppler-utils`
+Linux users will have pdftoppm pre-installed with Ubuntu 16.04+ and Archlinux.
+If it's not, run `sudo apt install poppler-utils`

 ### Then you can install the pip package!